ngeenx/ngx-monaco-editor/README.md

   imports: [
     BrowserModule,
     FormsModule,
-    MonacoEditorModule.forRoot() // use forRoot() in main app module only.
+    NgxMonacoEditorModule.forRoot() // use forRoot() in main app module only.
   ],
   providers: [],
   bootstrap: [AppComponent]